DanielLandonJr/context_demonstrator/README.md

+# Context API Example

+The Context API, for React, creats a "Global" state for your application.
+This allows any component acces to the same state across the application...no more "prop drilling".

+Please see the comments in the code for explanation on how to use.

+This is a simple demontration.
+Example; the "message" button only works once when it comes to updating the myName value...i did not reset it you can do that yourself or refresh the page.
+There is no real error handling...only for the api call.
+Its not a fully fleshed out application!

+`npm install` to get your node modules

+everything else is react
+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>